Athabaskan languages

-The four spellings, Athabaskan, Athabascan, Athapaskan, and Athapascan, are in approximately equal use.
+The four spellings—Athabaskan, Athabascan, Athapaskan, and Athapascan—are in approximately equal use.
 Particular communities may prefer one spelling over another (Krauss 1987).
 For example, the Tanana Chiefs Conference and Alaska Native Language Center prefer the spelling Athabascan.
 Ethnologue uses Athapaskan in naming the language family and individual languages.

-Although the term Athabaskan is prevalent in linguistics and anthropology, there is an increasing trend among scholars to use the terms Dené and Dené languages, which is how many of the native speakers identify it, and are applying these terms to the entire language family.
+Although the term Athabaskan is prevalent in linguistics and anthropology, there is an increasing trend among scholars to use the terms Dené and Dené languages, which is how many of their native speakers identify it.
+They are applying these terms to the entire language family.
 For example, following a motion by attendees in 2012, the annual Athabaskan Languages Conference changed its name to the Dené Languages Conference.

 Languages

 Linguists conventionally divide the Athabaskan family into three groups, based on geographic distribution: